alexryndin/hpffp/README.md

 # Haskell Programming From First Principles
-## Notes and exercises solutions as seen by Alex Ryndin
+## Notes and exercise solutions as seen by Alex Ryndin
 Notes has done using Emacs Org mode.
 Enjoy as much as you can.